Richie Incognito: 2017 season

 On December 19, 2017, Incognito was named to his fourth Pro Bowl after starting all 16 games at left guard.

-A day after the Bills lost 10–3 against the Jacksonville Jaguars in the AFC Wild Card round, Incognito was accused by Jaguars' defensive end Yannick Ngakoue of using racial slurs against him during the game.
+A day after the Bills lost 10–3 against the Jacksonville Jaguars in the AFC Wild Card round, Jaguars' defensive end Yannick Ngakoue accused Incognito of using racial slurs against him during the game.
 Following the season's end, Incognito announced his intent to retire, noting that a recent doctor's visit had revealed he was suffering from liver and kidney failure, which he attributed to stress.
 Incognito also expressed dissatisfaction with a contract restructuring that would have kept him with the Bills in 2018, noting that he had given the Bills until April 15 to give him an offer worthy of his putting off his retirement for one more season.

 Two days later, the Bills officially placed Incognito on the reserve/retired list.
 On April 13, 2018, Incognito announced he had had a change of heart and would show up to offseason workouts on April 16, 2018.
 He failed to arrive for the workouts, and the Bills continued to list him as retired.
 He indicated that he refused to play for the Bills and demanded he be released from his contract; the Bills responded that he would have to contact league commissioner Roger Goodell if he wanted to be removed from the retired list.
 On May 21, 2018, the Bills released Incognito from the reserve/retired list.

 Oakland / Las Vegas Raiders

 On May 28, 2019, Incognito signed with the Oakland Raiders.
-On July 12, 2019, the NFL suspended Incognito for two games for violating the league's personal conduct policy, stemming from the previous year's incident at a funeral home in Arizona.
+On July 12, 2019, the NFL suspended Incognito for two games for violating the league's personal conduct policy, stemming from an incident at an Arizona funeral home following his father's death the prior year.
 He was reinstated from suspension on September 16, and the Raiders were given a roster exemption for him.
 He was placed on the active roster the next day.

 On December 30, 2019, the Raiders signed Incognito to a two-year, $14 million contract extension.

 On September 23, 2020, Incognito was placed on injured reserve with an Achilles injury.
 On November 23, 2020, he underwent season-ending foot surgery.
+He appeared in two games in the 2020 season.
 He was released after the season on March 9, 2021, and re-signed to a new contract on March 24, 2021.

 On September 25, 2021, Incognito was placed on injured reserve after missing the first two games with a calf strain.

 Retirement

-On July 15, 2022, Incognito announced his retirement after 15 seasons in the NFL.
+On July 15, 2022, Incognito announced his retirement after 16 seasons in the NFL.